typace-team/typace-official/README.md

 ### Sexy suggestions

 Finally, some free deployment recommendations:
-For globally stable access speed, **Cloudflare (CF)** is your top choice;
+For globally stable access speed, **Cloudflare (CF)** is your top choice, demo: https://typace-official.pages.dev;
 For first-class deployment experience, go with **Vercel (VC)**.
 If you don’t want your website to get rate-limited after just a few deployments, stay far away from Netlify — it’s utterly garbage and a total pain to deal with.
+You can see it by yourself, demo: https://typace-official.netlify.app

 ---